 In February 2011, the Government of the Russian Federation announced certain revisions to the domestic natural gas market liberalization plan.
 According to the revised plan, the target date for full liberalization of the domestic natural gas market is 1 January 2015.
-The regulation of the domestic natural gas price after 2015 will be based on the net-back parity of natural gas prices on the domestic and export markets while taking into account the cost of alternative fuels.
+According to the Government's program, the regulation of the domestic natural gas price after 2015 will be based on the net-back parity of natural gas prices on the domestic and export markets.